“It is no longer I who live, but Christ who lives in me” (Galatians 2:20)

 Pupil Chaplains at Corpus Christi have a high profile in our school.
 Each one of the Pupil Chaplains apply for this important role and are interviewed by our Parish Priest and Pupil Chaplain leaders.
 Following the interview, the Pupil Chaplains are commissioned by our Parish Priest in Church during our start of year Mass, which is attended by the whole school, families of the new Pupil Chaplains, and our school and parish community.

 Our Pupil Chaplains are a very dedicated team who have a vital role in enhancing the Religious Life of our school.
-Their roles include delivering class Prayer and Worship, leading prayers and reflections in assemblies and Liturgical events, planning and delivering our school broadcast, and supporting charities and fundraising events.
+Their roles include delivering class prayer and liturgy, leading prayers and reflections in assemblies and Liturgical events, planning and delivering our school broadcast, and supporting charities and fundraising events.
 They are excellent role models for the younger pupils in our school.
+They also run a weekly prayer and liturgy, Friday prayer group for our EYFS and KS1 children.

 Our role at Corpus Christi is to serve as members of a Chaplaincy Team to support the Catholic Life of the School.
 As Pupil Chaplains, will be entrusted with the responsibility of: